abayomipopoola/abayomipopoola/src/content/blog/payment-systems-and-the-emerging-economy-pt-1/index.md

 But payments haven't always been this easy: At the beginning of the 20th-century payments for rents, salary, and taxes became routine for many people, yet paying in cash became increasingly inconvenient.
 Manufacturing cash was expensive, carrying it unhandy.

 In the pre-digital world, doing all your banking by mail or at post offices all over the country was as convenient as it could get.
-Then rapid growth forced even more innovation, as bankers considered going from manual to automated administration — it took quite some pioneering to get it to work.
+Then rapid growth forced even more innovation, as bankers considered going from manual to automated administration.
+It took quite some pioneering to get it to work.

 Yet by the 1960s, state-of-the-art computers had successfully taken over the administration process.
 In this era, following the post-war reconstruction in the 50s, young people all over the world challenged societal conventions.
 The Swinging Sixties were filled with protests, revolution, music, love, and a desire to make things simpler, banking included.